Gopal Rai

-Gopal Rai (born May 10, 1975) is the Minister for Environment, Forest & Wildlife, Development and General Administration in Government of Delhi under the leadership of Delhi Chief Minister Arvind Kejriwal.
-He is also social activist and a member of the Political Affairs Committee of the Aam Aadmi Party.
+Gopal Rai (born 10 May 1975) is an Indian politician from Delhi.
+He served as the Minister for Environment, Forest & Wildlife, Development and General Administration in Government of Delhi under former Delhi Chief Minister Arvind Kejriwal.
+He is also social activist, member of Legislative Assembly from Babarpur (Delhi Assembly constituency) and a member of the Political Affairs Committee of the Aam Aadmi Party.